 Adore was an album I generally slept through.
 It was decent and all, but it was kind of sterile.
 Everything was quiet and brooding.
 There was no energy.
 I like artsy music, but I prefer it be exciting and artsy at the same time.
 Adore was just monochromatic.

 A few more albums came and went, each usually had one song on it I liked from Corgan.
-The Lost Highway Soundtrack was incredible, but Corgan was less to credit for it than Trent Reznor.
+The Lost Highway Soundtrack was incredible, but Corgan was less to credit for it than Trent Reznor and David Bowie.
 Machina: The Machines of God was alright, but still nothing special.
 The band broke up over a year after I lost interest, .

 Lostprophets

-Lostprophets were an under-rated Welsh Nu-Metal band that mixed heavy, complex guitar riffs with a talented singer and an excellent DJ/Producer.
-Very much like a heavy version of Incubus, Lostprophets stole my heart in 2000.
+Lostprophets were an underrated Welsh Nu-Metal band that mixed heavy, complex guitar riffs with a talented singer and an excellent DJ/Producer.
+Very much like a still-heavy version of Incubus, Lostprophets stole my heart in 2000.

 I saw Lostprophets in concert three times after this album was released and loved every single show.
 They had excellent stage presence and always knew how to rile up the crowd without making them too violent.
 At one point, they had everyone move to the sides as far as possible, then they instructed everyone to rush into the center of the floor as soon as they hit the first heavy riff on The Fake Sound of Progress.
 Awesome.

-And then… while on a date at a pizza place in Phoenix in 2006, I heard over the radio ‘Rooftops’ from their upcoming album Liberation Transmission for the first time.
+And then… while on a date at a pizza place in Phoenix in 2006, I heard over the radio Rooftops from their upcoming album Liberation Transmission for the first time.
 Afterward, the feeling wasn’t quite stark dread.
-I went through denial first, saying “It was okay.” and “I’m sure they have heavier tracks for the rest of the album.”
+I went through denial first, saying “It was okay“ and “I’m sure they have heavier tracks on the rest of the album.”
 A few months later, I bought the album the day it was released… and before I even got home (listened to it in the car), I was pissed.
 This cool unique band was now just another My Chemical Romance.

 Part of me blames women, but I know I shouldn’t.
 Nearly every woman I’ve met has had terrible taste in music, and yet Lostprophets were good at one time.
 They may have destroyed the cool unique thing they had to appeal more to women and teenagers, but that was their choice.
 I can’t blame the “mindless masses” for LP’s decision to please them.